Uncover-F/TAS/README.md

 ## Contact & Support:
 Uncover-F Discord Username: .0013500
 ## Coming Soon:
-- NodeJS Library (Beta Public Deployment)
+- Anti-DDOS Firmware (In Progress)

 Please star this repository is you found it useful.
 ## Star History